bbauska/CSS-Notes4Pros/README.md

 1. The page must be viewed on a normal screen (not a printed page, projector, etc).

-2. The width of the user\'s view port must be at least 720 pixels.
+2. The width of the user&apos;s view port must be at least 720 pixels.

 > If these conditions are met, the styles inside the media query will be
 > active, and the background color of the page will be sky blue.